bsjulien/Java-Projects/Time Management Program/ReadMe.txt

 Time Management App

-Authors:

-- Serge Sugira
-- Elnam Umutoni

 Project Description:

-We designed this project in order to help people especially students to effectively manage their studies, work and also their day to day life.
+Designed this project in order to help people especially students to effectively manage their studies, work and also their day to day life.
 The project has three categories which are home, school and work.
 These categories are basically the type of areas where a typical person specifically a student would perform a certain activities.